Kimberly Belle

-Kimberly Belle (born 20 February 1968) is an international bestselling American novelist.
+Kimberly Belle (born 20 February 1968) is an international bestselling American novelist best known for her work in the thriller genre.

 Life and career

 The daughter of a chemist and a speech pathologist, Belle grew up in Kingsport, Tennessee.
 She earned a BA from Agnes Scott College.
 Before she turned to writing fiction, Belle worked in marketing and fundraising for Habitat for Humanity, the YWCA, Annie E. Casey Foundation, and the United Way.

+In 2022, Belle established a bi-monthly podcast with fellow thriller novelists Heather Gudenkauf and Kaira Rouda called The Killer Author Club.